-- 1. Measures to safeguard and enhance existing and potential archaeological, heritage and conservation interests - 2.
+- Measures to safeguard and enhance existing and potential archaeological, heritage and conservation interests - 2.
 Measures to safeguard and enhance ecological, geological, geomorphological and landscape features of interest at the site. - 3.
-With respect to nature conservation, project-level HRA screening will be required for any site within 1km of an internationally designated site and the applicant will be required to provide sufficient evidence to enable HRA screening to be undertaken.
+With respect to nature conservation, project-level Habitat Regulations Assessment will be required for any development which may lead to a likely significant effect on an internationally designated site, either alone or in combination with other plans and /or projects.
+The applicant will be required to provide sufficient evidence to enable HRA to be undertaken.